smarts-project/smarts-project.github.io/_pages/main-page.md

 ### How winners are determined
 - Submissions for Track 1 will be automatically evaluated on a test set and the results will be posted on the public leaderboard hosted on CodaLab.
-- Top-6 finalists in Track 1 who chose to compete in the bonus track will be asked to provide their training code.
-The organizers will inspect the code, train and evaluate the models on the withheld test data.
-The overall performance on the test set and bonus task will determine the three winners of Track 1.
 - Top-6 finalists in Track 1 that use offline methods will be invited to submit their training and inference code.
 The organizers will train and evaluate the models on the withheld dataset.
 - Winners of Track 2 will be determined based on the performance of the models trained by the Organizer.
-- The organizers will work with the participants who selected the bonus task or Track 2 to run their training code, participants may be asked to provide additional documentation to facilitate this process.
+- The organizers will work with the participants who selected Track 2 to run their training code, participants may be asked to provide additional documentation to facilitate this process.

 [Return to top](#the-competition)